Student self-assessment occurs when learners assess their own performance. With practice, they learn to:

 Use online tools such as journals or blogs to manage self-assessment based on reflective activities.
 You might, for example, require students to publish regular reflections in response to question prompts.
 Both you and they can then assess their learning process.
 You can set up a private journal for this purpose, or a blog that can be shared with other students (or made public) and comments invited.

-For more objective tasks, such as scientific or mathematical calculation, you can provide online automatically marked tests where students can test their skill.
+For more objective tasks, such as scientific or mathematical calculation, you can provide automatically marked online tests.
 Invite students to create questions to contribute to the test database; this adds a meta-cognitive layer to the exercise.
-Online tools such as Peerwise are being developed for this purpose, but the Moodle Learning Management System allows the compilation of question banks, and self-assessment can be incorporated into a Workshop activity.
+Online tools such as Peerwise are being developed for this purpose, but the Moodle Learning Management System allows the compilation of question banks, and self-assessment can be incorporated into a workshop activity.

 Boud, D. (1992).
 The use of self-assessment schedules in negotiated learning.
 Studies in Higher Education,17(2), 185-201.

-Dancer, D. and Kamvounias, P. (2005).
+Dancer, D. & Kamvounias, P. (2005).
 Student involvement in assessment: a project to assess class participation fairly and reliably.
-Assessment and Evaluation in Higher Education, 30(4), 445–454.
+Assessment and Evaluation in Higher Education, 30(4), 445-454.

 The contributions of staff who engaged with the preparation of this topic are gratefully acknowledged.